8 free — or almost free — Valentine's Day ideas

 If your typical Valentine's Day plans lead to overspending and disappointment, keep reading before you throw in the towel completely.
 Parents these days need to use every excuse they can find to carve out a little couple time.
 So keep the sitter, ditch the dinner reservation and try one of these fun ideas that won't break the bank.

-4. Go low-tech.
-Sometimes something as simple as turning off technology can help you tune in to your relationship.
+Something as simple as turning off technology can help you tune into your relationship.
 Once the kids are in bed, light some candles or start a fire and play a board game, cook together or just talk.
-No phones, no TV, no computer -- just you and your honey.
+No phones, no TV, no computer — just you and your honey.

-5. Take a walk.
 Whether it's a nature trail or cute part of town, hold hands (or link arms) and go for a stroll.
 Talk about your past year's highlights and your fun ideas for the year ahead.
 Reminisce about your first Valentine's Day together and how far you've come.
-Warm up with a drink at a bar or a cup of cocoa at home -- and a kiss.
+Warm up with a drink at a bar or a cup of cocoa at home — and a kiss.